Koseng/MSFSxTouchMini/README.md

 * ![Picture Editor](Pics/xTouchEditor.png)
 * Load configuration A from X-Touch-Mini-FS2020 and save it on your X-Touch mini
   * PRESETS ON COMPUTER -> Load
-  * Select LayerA.bin from X-Toch-Editor-Configs in your X-Touch-Mini-FS2020 folder.
+  * Select LayerA.bin from X-Tooch-Editor-Configs in your X-Touch-Mini-FS2020 folder.
   * ![Picture LoadLayer](Pics/loadLayerA.png)
   * TO HARDWARE -> Dump A
 * Repeat the same for configuration B. Load LayerB.bin and Dump B.